 3.1 Translation method.
 The KJV is a direct or word-for-word translation while the NIV is a Dynamic Equivalent, or thought-for-thought translation.
 Should one stick to the word “lunatic”, commonly used for a irresponsible person when referring to the afflicted son in Mat.17:15?

 3.2 Linguistic considerations.
 What should we do when the meaning of a word changes over time?

 3.3 Source text.
 Many older versions were translated using the Textus Receptus (TR) based on only 6 late manuscripts (±1200-1620) and giving the translator no choice between variations in the manuscripts.
-Most modern versions use the text of the United Bible Societies, taking into account more than 5600 Greek manuscripts, dated from ±125 to 1620, supported by over 19000 manuscripts of ancient translation and quotations of more than 220 Church Fathers.
+Most modern versions use the Nestle Aland text, or the text compiled by the United Bible Societies, taking into account more than 5600 Greek manuscripts, dated from ±125 to 1620, supported by over 19000 manuscripts of ancient translations and quotations of more than 220 Church Fathers.
 Manuscript evidence is given at every verse enabling the translator to make an informed decision.
 Should one keep the elaboration on 1 John 5:7-8 when only one Greek manuscript (±1350), and only some Latin manuscripts and only Latin Church Fathers know of its existence up to the first printed version of 1615?